rittersporn/Griebel_TPR1_bioRxiv_Apr2020/README.md

 Here, BED files generated in step 1 provide coordinates of genomic regions (genes) to parse read count information stored in the downloaded BAM files.
 You will get a couple of warning messages "In normalizePath(path.expand(path), winslash, mustWork) : <...> The system cannot find the file specified".
 This is normal behaviour for 'metagene' (see 'metagene' manual).
 As a result, you should get three files in the directory ./metaplots : (1) "TPR1_WT.pdf", (2) "input_TPR1_WT.pdf" and (3) "input_norm.pdf".
 They should the same as in ./expected_metaplots with the exception that the line for TAIR_2000 gene set might look slightly different.
 This is because the TAIR_2000 set is generated again after each run of "01_Preparation_BED_files.R".

 10. Once the test run looks good, you are good to prepare metaplots for your gene sets of interest.
 For that, create a TXT file with <2000 AGI codes and save it in ./gene_sets under the name "my_genes.txt" or other name.
 Please use file "TPR1_targets.txt" in ./gene_sets as an example (tab-delimited format).
-It is no problem to have gene model numbers (e.g. AT3G48090.2) or white-spaces before and after the gene code, as there is a input clean-up step.
+It is no problem to have gene model numbers (e.g. AT3G48090.2) or whitespaces before and after the gene code, as there is a clean-up step for the input.
 You can visualize multiple gene sets on one metaplot.
 For that place multiple TXT files in ./gene_sets - one gene set per a TXT tab-delimited file.
 Names of the files will be used to label curves on the resulting metaplot.

 11. Resulting metaplots are saved into the directory ./metaplots